aesadde/haskell-stats/README.md

 # haskell-stats

-The aim of this project is to provide a complete set of statistics about hackage that are updated continously.
+The aim of this project is to provide a complete set of statistics about hackage that are updated continuously.

 Currently the project supports: